schimmmi/n8n-nodes-withings-oauth2-credential/README.md

 A standard OAuth2 credential that can be used with HTTP Request nodes for making authenticated API calls to Withings endpoints.

 ### Withings Access Token Node
-A complete OAuth2 flow handler with three operations:

-#### 1. Generate Authorization URL
-- **Purpose**: Creates the authorization URL for users to visit and authorize your application
-- **Inputs**: Client ID, Client Secret, Redirect URI, Scopes (optional), State (optional)
-- **Output**: Authorization URL and instructions for the user

-#### 2. Exchange Authorization Code
-- **Purpose**: Exchanges the authorization code for access and refresh tokens
+A simple node that exchanges authorization codes for access tokens with Withings' required `action=requesttoken` parameter.

+**Inputs:**
+- Client ID
+- Client Secret
+- Authorization Code (from OAuth2 callback)
-- **Inputs**: Client ID, Client Secret, Authorization Code, Redirect URI
+- Redirect URI
-- **Output**: Access token, refresh token, user ID, and other OAuth2 response data
-- **Special**: Includes the required `action=requesttoken` parameter that Withings needs

-#### 3. Refresh Access Token
-- **Purpose**: Refreshes an expired access token using a refresh token
+**Output:**
+- Access token
+- Refresh token
-- **Inputs**: Client ID, Client Secret, Refresh Token
+- Token type
+- Expires in
+- Scope
+- User ID
-- **Output**: New access token and updated token information
+- CSRF token
-- **Special**: Includes the required `action=requesttoken` parameter that Withings needs

 ## Usage Workflow

-1. **Generate Authorization URL**: Use the Withings Access Token node with "Generate Authorization URL" operation to get the URL
+1. **Get Authorization URL**: Visit `https://account.withings.com/oauth2_user/authorize2?response_type=code&client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URI&scope=user.info,user.metrics,user.activity`

-2. **User Authorization**: Send the user to the authorization URL to approve access
+2. **User Authorization**: User visits the URL and authorizes your application

 3. **Extract Authorization Code**: Get the `code` parameter from the callback URL

-4. **Exchange for Tokens**: Use the "Exchange Authorization Code" operation to get access tokens
+4. **Get Access Token**: Use the Withings Access Token node with the authorization code to get tokens

 5. **Make API Calls**: Use the WithingsOAuth2Api credential with HTTP Request nodes for API calls
-6. **Refresh When Needed**: Use the "Refresh Access Token" operation when tokens expire

 ## Why This Package Exists

-The Withings API uses a non-standard OAuth2 implementation that requires an `action=requesttoken` parameter in token exchange requests. n8n's built-in OAuth2 system doesn't support this custom parameter, so this package provides the necessary workaround while maintaining a good user experience.
+The Withings API uses a non-standard OAuth2 implementation that requires an `action=requesttoken` parameter in token exchange requests. n8n's built-in OAuth2 system doesn't support this custom parameter, so this package provides the necessary workaround.

 ## Installation